-- a significant capital investment in new plant over the last two years to improve the efficiency of producing prepack products; - continual work on improving product flow efficiency through the plant and increase productivity through new or replacement plant to improve labour efficiency; - a full review of product margins to ensure products provide an acceptable return on the costs to produce; - discontinuation of some products which were not returning a sufficient margin; - continuous development of innovative and fresh new products
+- Investment in Information Technology and system improvements to provide management with key business data to allow nimble decision making; - Continual work on improving product flow efficiency through the plant and increase productivity through new or replacement plant to improve labour efficiency;

+- A review of product margins to ensure products provide an acceptable return on the costs to produce; - Continuous development of innovative and fresh new products. - Streamlining the fixed costs in the business to better match the reduced revenue received by the business.